 I once had a test question drawn from a topic I’d not read, we were given values with which to use to draw a temperature control program graph, but I was able to pinch a few marks by drawing from my imagination.

 I’m gonna present two (2) study approaches or should I say “lifelines” you can adopt to get the answers you need to help you sharpen your imaginations in order to paint a better and clearer picture of whatever you are trying to learn.

 1. PHONE A FRIEND

-So the first approach is ask someone who really “understands” it to teach you.
+So the first approach is to ask someone who really “understands” it to teach you.
 David sought help from God to understand God’s commandments.
-You got to admit to yourself that you need help (beyond that material at hand – usually from the lecturer) and meet someone tête-à-tête to help you understand.
-It could be a teacher or lecturer, a family member or a friend.
+You got to admit to yourself that you need help (beyond that material at hand, usually from the lecturer) and meet someone tête-à-tête to help you understand.
+It could be a teacher or lecturer, a family member, or a friend.

 And then if possible teach someone else or a group of persons what you’ve been taught and you will master that course!
 You’ll be amazed when you look at your question paper and you are like I can answer everything here correctly.
-That was my state when I took my environmental statistics exam in 400L because I’d to individually teach a couple of colleagues the course.
+That was my state when I took my environmental statistics exam in my finals because I had individually taught a couple of colleagues the course.

 2. ASK THE AUDIENCE

-One of my final paper, most of the questions came like this, with the aid of a diagram, explain… But diagrams was neither in the materials dropped by the lecturers nor drawn during classes (meaning expo wasn’t gonna be of any help to those that smuggled and depended on such) but in my bid to understand and have a mental picture of the topics in that course, I’d previously watched a couple of illustrative youtube videos, from which I drew out answers to the exam questions.
+One of my final papers, most of the questions came like this, with the aid of a diagram, explain… But diagrams were neither in the materials dropped by the lecturers nor drawn during classes (meaning expo wasn’t gonna be of any help to those that smuggled and depended on it).
+But in my bid to understand and have a mental picture of the topics in that course, I had previously watched a couple of illustrative youtube videos, from which I drew out answers to the exam questions.

-But have in mind your lecturer notes and course outline just yet, instead let them be your guide as you landscape so you don’t stray and learn something, though correct, but contrary to what the lecturer has taught you.
+But don’t push aside your lecturer’s notes and course outline just yet, instead let them be your guide as you landscape so you don’t stray and learn something, though correct…maybe, but contrary to what the lecturer has taught you.
 Guess who gets to set the exam questions?

-When your are able to understand and comprehend what you studied, as well as, your exam or test questions, you will not only enjoy the course but also your chances of coming out with good grades and scaling through is usually very high.
+So when you are able to understand and comprehend what you studied, as well as, your exam or test questions, you will not only enjoy the course but also your chances of coming out with good grades and scaling through are usually very high.